 Ease of Use

-Firstly, this is one of the just two thermoelectric coolers we tested to come with both DC and AC cords, and secondly, they're both attached helpfully inside the lid.
+Firstly, this is one of the few thermoelectric coolers we tested to come with both DC and AC cords, and secondly, they're both attached helpfully inside the lid.
 This serves as both a storage area and an organizational feature.
 It also has a drain in the bottom — important for being able to augment with ice.
 The capacity of the Knox is significantly smaller than advertised.
 When it comes to internal organization, the Knox has a single small divider that can fit in just one of two places.
 Nothing fancy.

 Ding ding ding!
 We have a winner here, as the only cooler we tested with wheels!
 Wheels and a long handle to pull it with are excellent features of the Knox.
-And to boot, it's one of the lightest coolers we tested, at just 14.4 lb.
+And to boot, it's one of the lightest coolers we tested (especially for its capacity), at just 14.4 lb.
 While we love that this cooler comes with both AC and DC cords, unfortunately, both these cords are extremely short, at 4' 10" and 3' 11" respectively.
 But really, we enjoy the freedom that comes with those wheels.

 Though not as fancy as some of the compressor models, the Knox has a few features that make it a very user-friendly cooler.
 The heating feature helps keep take-out warm all the way home.
 The drain in the bottom is clutch for using it with ice, and the cord storage and handy cool/heat switch hidden in the lid are a nice touch.
 It is a bit noisy to run, though not the noisiest we tested by far.
-Unfortunately, at the time of writing, Knox doesn't offer a warranty on this item, which could be slightly concerning, depending on your outlook.